Wednesday, December 10, 2025

 • Each sign is a resonant cipher, drawn from visual, scientific, and linguistic sources.

-• Interpretation is not fixed but relational—built through the dynamic between symbol and performer, much like a traveler decoding a dialect from limited cues.
+• Interpretation is not fixed but relational and built through the dynamic between symbol and performer, much like a traveler decoding a dialect from limited cues.

-Rather than vertical harmony or horizontal melody, Geoplasium operates through topographical syntax—the spatial arrangement of sonic forms and interpretive logic.
+Rather than vertical harmony or horizontal melody, Geoplasium operates through topographical syntax which is defined as the spatial arrangement of sonic forms and interpretive logic.

 • Elevation lines may signal density or dynamic range.